Your Guide to Scalable Data

 So, what’s the alternative?
-It's a standardized way to connect data and applications with reusable, composable APIs designed to perform a specific role, such as unlocking data, composing data into processes, or delivering an experience — API-led integration.
-With this approach, teams can unlock a data set once and empower teams throughout the organization to use that data in their own experiences, resulting in 3x faster project delivery and a 63% reduction in maintenance costs.
+It’s a standardized way to connect data and applications with reusable, composable APIs designed to perform a specific role, such as unlocking data, composing data into processes, or delivering an experience — API-led integration.
+With this approach, teams can unlock a data set once and empower others throughout the organization to use that data in their own experiences, resulting in 3x faster project delivery and a 63% reduction in maintenance costs.

 LendingTree built a complete view of their customer, helping them deliver highly personalized experiences.

 LendingTree used MuleSoft to integrate customer information housed in multiple systems to give service representatives a holistic picture of their customers, so they could provide more personalized experiences.

 Read why unlocking data was a vital step for LendingTree to transform their business.

 Start by building APIs that unlock data from all of your systems.
 Once all of your data is available, create APIs that layer on top of the existing foundation of data to transform it and support end-state use cases.
 For example, additional APIs can be used to orchestrate your data into functional blocks, such as integrating SAP and Salesforce data into a single block of customer data.

 The final layer of APIs will power the experiences you want this data to feed into, such as an analytics platform, a mobile app for customers, or a website for employees.